-The indoor facility will be scheduled through the football Director of Operations, Patrick Doherty.
+The indoor facility will be scheduled through Arek Olsen with a reservation form.
 Teams using the indoor facility must do so with the understanding that if inclement weather forced football practice/ workout inside, they would need to relinquish the facility for the remainder of said practice/workout.
 Student-athletes must make sure that all equipment is returned to its proper place and any trash left behind is picked up.

-2 Walker Training Center
+2. Walker Training Center

 The Walker weight room will be closed during football practice.
-Olympic sports may utilize the Walker training center if the workout was scheduled through the Head Olympic Strength Coach Whitney Smith and agreed on by the Head Football Strength Coach Jamil Walker.
+Olympic sports may utilize the Walker training center if the workout was scheduled through the Head Olympic Strength Coach Whitney Smith and agreed on by the Head Football Strength Coach Ben Sowders.